kilon/lighthouse/README.md

 # lighthouse
-A bot for Discord used in my Pharo server
+A bot for Discord used in my Pharo server.
+Lighthouse has several useful commands that can be to perform a wide array of task.

+## Bot Commands

+### roll

 # Dependencies
 This bot depends on python 3.6 and discord.py